On this Website, we will endeavor to regularly inform you about news at Gilbert-Summit Rural Water District.

 HWY #378 Waterline Construction

-Construction on a waterline along Hwy #378 from SpoolWheel Road to Hammock Bay will commence in February and should be complete by July 2021.
+Construction on a waterline along Hwy #378 from SpoolWheel Road to Hammock Bay is underway and should be complete by July 2021.
 This waterline will improve redundancy and water supply to the area.

 The District office will be closed: